rvernagus/Docs/mvc/controllers/areas.rst

 Linking between areas
 ---------------------

 To link between areas, you simply specify the area in which the controller is defined.
-If the controller doesn't exist within an area, use an empty string.
+If the controller is not a part of an area, use an empty string.

-The following snippet shows how to link from to a controller action that is defined within an area named *Products*.
+The following snippet shows how to link to a controller action that is defined within an area named *Products*.

 .. code-block:: c#

   @Html.ActionLink("See Products Home Page", "Index", "Home", new { area = "Products" }, null)

-To link to a controller action that is outside an area, simply specify an empty string.
+To link to a controller action that is not part of an area, simply specify an empty string for the area.

 .. code-block:: c#